Overview of Graduate Program

 - List any other sources of funding to which you have applied for this research (or for which you intend to apply)

 The Head Graduate Advisor will review applications in April and you will be informed of your award by mid-month.
-Actual awards will in the form of a stipend, for a maximum of $1,000.00, and will be made when the Graduate Student Services Advisor receives appropriate documentation/receipts for the language class/program.
-Please note that this award applies only to class fees and tuition and does not have to be used for a UC Berkeley language class; we encourage you to find the best class or program for your situation and research needs.
-You will be required to submit appropriate transcripts/certificates after completion of the course.
+Actual awards will in the form of a stipend, for a maximum of $1,000, and will be made when the Graduate Student Services Advisor receives appropriate documentation/receipts for the language class/program.
+Please note that this award can be used for a private tutor and/or class fees and tuition and does not have to be used for a UC Berkeley language class; we encourage you to find the best class or program for your situation and research needs.
+You may be required to submit appropriate transcripts/certificates after completion of the course.
+Students are eligible for only 1 language award during their time in our program, but study doesn’t have to take place all at once.
+Classes can be taken in 2 summers, for example.

-If you are interested in doing intensive language study in the summer, please provide the information outlined below.
+If you are interested in doing intensive language study, please provide the information outlined below.
 Allocations will be contingent on the cumulative amount of all student requests.

 - Information on the language class: where it’s being offered, and assurance of the program’s quality